section-engineering-education/engineering-education/content/articles/how-to-build-a-currency-converter-with-react-and-its-material-ui/index.md

 ![package-json](/engineering-education/how-to-build-a-currency-converter-with-react-and-its-material-ui/package-json.png)

-To use any of Material UI in your application, head to the [MUI official docs](https://mui.com/getting-started) components page.
-You will utilize any of the components as illustrated in the documentation.
+To use any of the Material UI components in your application, head to the [MUI official docs](https://mui.com/getting-started) components page.
+Then, you can utilize any of the components as illustrated in the documentation.

 It is ideal to refer to each component’s demo page to see how they should be imported.
 Below is a code sample that will show you all you need to use MUI in your application: